TimurDN/AutomationQA/README.md

 ### 03. POMFrameworkDesign1

 **Readme Updates:**
 - This folder focuses on a Page Object Model (POM) framework design.
 Check the README file for detailed information about the structure and implementation of the framework.
+See readme inside the file for more detailed explanation.

 ### 04. POMFrameworkDesign2

 **Readme Updates:**
 - Similar to POMFrameworkDesign1, this folder emphasizes another approach to Page Object Model (POM) framework design.
 Refer to the README file for insights into the structure and usage of this framework.
+See readme inside the file for more detailed explanation.

 ### 05. MyProjects